embarklabs/embark-docker/README.md

 #### Simple

-A single command with options can be supplied directly:
+A single command with options can be supplied directly.

 ``` shell
 run_embark bash